Scoring Apps – Help or Hinderance

 Free app available on iPhone and Android although functionality on Android isn’t as good as the iPhone version.

-Archer’s Toolbox: This app is not particularly feature heavy.
-Enter some personal data including your club.
+Archer’s Toolbox: This app is not particularly feature heavy as yet although there are plans to expand its functionality.
+Simply enter some personal data including your club to register.
 Select a round and its status.
 Enter the numerical values and your scores will be displayed, totalled and stored for you.
-Where this app is pretty great is it gives you the opportunity to have the score verified and then you can submit them to an account in your clubs name.
-The club records officer (currently Catherine at GA) can access these scores from there and the software assigns official classifications and handicaps.
+Where this app is pretty great is it gives you the opportunity to have the score verified and then you can submit them to an account in your clubs name (remember you need to register!).
+The club records officer can access these scores from the club account and the software assigns official classifications and handicaps if you get the scores verified.
 This makes it great for badges and tracking all that classification information that at times seems it requires a statistics degree and a Cray supercomputer** to crunch.
 Classifications and Handicaps are great ways to see how you are improving.
-Not the best app for day to day score tracking but definitely worth using simply for the feature allowing you to copy across and submit specific scores (i.e. good ones! ;o) to the club for recording.
-Glasgow Archers will be using this app for our record keeping.
+Not the best app for day to day score tracking at present but definitely worth using simply for allowing you to copy across and submit specific scores (i.e. good ones! ;o) to the club for recording.
+Glasgow Archers will be using this app for our record keeping and badge tracking.

 Its not free costing £4.49 which is a little steep when you consider many of its competitors are free.
 Its web page is to be found here and is only for iPhone.

-IANSEO Scorekeeper: IANSEO is software for the managing of results from an archery tournament.
+IANSEO Scorekeeper: Scorekeeper is software for the managing of results from an archery tournament.
 It was developed with funding from Italian Archery Federation’s who released it to the European federations.
 There are scoring screens available for indoor and outdoor target, field and even 3D archery!
 What you download is not a traditional scoring app but more a portal to the server on which your competition has been set up by the tournament organizers.
 This might be accomplished with a local WiFi connection (wireless router) to a laptop running the IANSEO software OR via an account on the IANSEO website.
 If you aren’t shooting in a formal competition, the organisers of which are using IANSEO, there is no reason to have this app as it has no useful functionality on its own.
-That said, it has been successfully used for remote shooting such as for winter leagues should that be of interest.
+That said, it has been successfully used for remote shooting such as for winter “postal” leagues during covid.
+Also there did seem to be an upswing in interest from clubs running normal competitions as it reduces all the faffing about post competition when people want to go home.
+Post covid, the move to having less vectors of possible contamination ie shared bits of paper, might see this app becoming way more popular.

 Free app available on iPhone and Android with the server software available here.